Alternative method for replacing starter motor. problems.

 2. Drain Coolant, although I am of the opinion that only about half the coolant needs to be drained unless you are replacing as part of a two year replacement. see page 43

-3. Remove connections from rear of ECU mypage.38 4.
-Remove air filter housing complete with filter rear of the
+4. Remove air filter housing complete with filter rear of the

 see page 16

 4a Mike suggests that if you are tall then there are advantages to raising the front of the car six to ten inches, thus saving your back while working on the engine.
-He like Tom also emphasises that space is tight and so the more compact the tools used the better, 3/8 drive drive sockets and bars being preferable to 1/2"drive which tend to be bulky when undertaking tasks such as this, however extension bars are required to make the job easier 7 swivel joints (UJs)are necessary. ( Bearing in mind the amount of money being saved in labour costs it is worth investing in these tools if you can do the job yourself.
+He like Tom also emphasis's that space is tight and so the more compact the tools used the better, 3/8 drive sockets and bars being preferable to 1/2"drive which tend to be bulky when undertaking tasks such as this, however extension bars are required to make the job easier, swivel joints (UJs)are necessary. ( Bearing in mind the amount of money being saved in labour costs it is worth investing in these tools if you can do the job yourself.

-5. Disconnect electrical connections and fuel lines to injector rail B There is no comment from Tom about leaking fuel .however Mike did find a residue of fuel in the fuel rail, and make the point that the fuel rail has a bleed valve protected by a small rubber cap , try to prevent loss of that protective facility. ( Do not switch the ignition on at at any point during this procedure or the electric petrol pump will pressurise the fuel rail with fuel)
+5. Disconnect electrical connections and fuel lines to injector rail B There is no comment from Tom about leaking fuel .however Mike did find a residue of fuel in the fuel rail, and make the point that the fuel rail has a bleed valve protected by a small rubber cap , try to prevent loss of that protective facility. ( Do not switch the ignition on at any point during this procedure or the electric petrol pump will pressurise the fuel rail with fuel)

 Mike found that there was a small amount of fuel left in the fuel rail although this did not present a problem, it does emphasis that if using lead lamps etc for artificial lighting then to ensure that bulbs are protected with a protective globe.
-Safer still still work in natural light.
+Safer still work in natural light.

 Before you start to remove fuel lines etc make sure that the engine parts are free of contamination dust etc as can be seen in the photo right, this engine is covered in dust or contamination which would be best cleaned off by vacuum or blower before removing the fuel rail and inlet manifold thus preventing the engine components from being contaminated It is advisable to cover all ports with a suitable cloth/material to prevent contamination as well as nuts etc from falling into the engine.

-7. Remove Inlet manifold secured by Torx bolts Ensure the the inlet ports on the engine are blocked off to prevent component parts and debris falling into the engine, Mike also removed the oil fitter housing , although not necessary it did provide more room for working , but take car to cover the access holes with suitable cover to prevent foreign bodies from dropping into the open spaces created , this comment applies to all recesses created during this procedure, smooth cotton like fabric is your best bet.
+7. Remove Inlet manifold secured by bolts Ensure the inlet ports on the engine are blocked off to prevent component parts and debris falling into the engine, Mike also removed the oil fitter housing , although not necessary it did provide more room for working , but take car to cover the access holes with suitable cover to prevent foreign bodies from dropping into the open spaces created , this comment applies to all recesses created during this procedure, smooth cotton like fabric is your best bet.
 Do not use paper which when oil soaked is difficult to remove.

 8. Remove the flexible coolant hose from the rigid pipe.
 Ensure the securing clip is re-usable if not replace with Jubilee type clip Release the plastic rigid pipe from its fixing.